pymupdf/PyMuPDF/docs/document.rst

       :rtype: int
       :returns: a positive value if successful, zero otherwise.
 If positive, the indicator :attr:`Document.is_encrypted` is set to *False*.
 Positive return codes carry the following information detail:

-        * bit 0 set => authenticated, but no password required -- happens if method was used although :meth:`needsPass` was zero.
+        * bit 0 set => authenticated, but no password required -- happens if method was used although :attr:`needs_pass` was zero.
         * bit 1 set => authenticated with the **user** password.
         * bit 2 set => authenticated with the **owner** password.